Skip to content

 Single in-flight command

 SqlConnection is not thread-safe.
-CaeriusNet enforces a single command at a time within a transaction scope.
-Attempting concurrent commands throws InvalidOperationException:
+CaeriusNet enforces a single command at a time within a scope.
+Concurrent commands throw InvalidOperationException:

 csharp

-// ❌ DO NOT — concurrent commands on the same transaction
+// Do not run concurrent commands on the same scope.

 var task1 = tx.ExecuteNonQueryAsync(sp1, ct);